-The preparation of financial statements in conformity with the regulatory basis of accounting requires management to make estimates and assumptions that affect certain reported amounts and disclosures.
+The preparation of financial statements requires management to make estimates and assumptions that affect certain reported amounts and disclosures.
 Accordingly, actual results could differ from those estimates.

 4. Interfund Transactions

 Interfund transactions are accounted for as revenues, expenditures or expenses.
 Transactions that constitute reimbursements to a fund or expenditures/expenses initially made from it that are properly applicable to another fund are recorded as expenditures/expenses in the fund that is reimbursed.
 Non-recurring or non-routine permanent transfers of equity are reported as residual equity transfers.